mjkuranda/yummy-api-nestjs/README.md

 * `POST /users/:login/grant/:capability` - grants a new permission to a user by admin.
 You need to have `jwt` token (you need to be logged-in) and you are an admin. `login` is user login whom you want to grant a permission. `capability` is value one of `canAdd`, `canEdit`, `canRemove`.

 * `POST /users/:login/deny/:capability` - denies a permission to a user by admin.
 You need to have `jwt` token (you need to be logged-in) and you are an admin. `login` is user login whom you want to deny a permission. `capability` is value one of `canAdd`, `canEdit`, `canRemove`.

+* `POST /users/activate/:userActionId` - activates a user. `userActionId` is activation code, sent in the mail message.

 ## Environmental variables